ElishaBayode/IBM-for-tsetse-populations-SEAMS-2020/README.md

 # IBM-for-tsetse-populations-SEAMS-2020
 This is a readme for my SEAMS 2020 workshop project.
 The repository contains all  relevant files associated with the Individual Based Model (IBM) for tsetse population.
+# Scientific overview
+Tsetse flies are vectors for both human and animal sleeping sickness.
+Over the past decades,  temperature has continued to increase in the Zambezi valley of Zimbabwe.
+My project aims to estimate extinction probability for tsetse populations in the Zambezi valley of Zimbabwe, as temperature and other meteorological factors fluctuate both diurnally and seasonally.
+## Possible impact of study.

 # Aim
 The aim of this project is to apply all the good coding practices that I have learned during the first week of SEAMS to my IBM project, and to create an interface between R and NetLogo to allow more flexibility in the statistcal analysis of the model output.